- About us

 - Facilitate knowledge generation, sharing and dissemination.

 Through its programmes, SID aims to position the institution as a leading point of reflection on development issues, an institution that brings together diverse views and experiences from across the spectrum of human endeavour.
 Through these efforts, SID is recognized as a pertinent, innovative and future oriented institution that fosters learning, innovation and constructive dialogue; one that nudges institutional boundaries and enlarges the spaces for exchange and exploration in the search for social justice and development that is just, equitable and sustainable.

-What makes SID a unique actor in the development arena is its network with over 3000 members in 80 countries and 45 local chapters.
+What makes SID a unique actor in the development arena is its network of individual and institutional members and local chapters in more than 80 countries worldwide.
 It works with more than 100 associations, networks and institutions involving academia, parliamentarians, students, political leaders and development experts, both at local and international level.
 This makes SID one of the few organizations that has a holistic, multidisciplinary and multi sectorial approach to development and social change.
-Read more about SID membership

 SID Consultative Status